-----------------------------------------------------------

 * Machine head tuners are the original 3-on-a-plate sets, which typically of the '50s Waverly pattern tuners Harmony fitted have black buttons.
 Quite clean and bright for age, and working fine, with just very slight bend on two keys, not in any way affecting satisfactory operation.
 I have added vintage-type bootlace tuner ferrules/bushings, which were not factory installed until late in the '60s.

-Action already spot-on for one of these shorter scale parlors at 2.75mm./3mm. @ 12th. fret.
+Once the fingerboard re-levelling is completed, the action is expected to be spot-on for one of these shorter scale parlors at 2.75mm./3mm. @ 12th. fret.
+Additionally it could also be used for full-time slide with a nut riser costing no more than a few pounds.
 A set of 12-54 Light gauge Bronze set-up strings have been fitted....but other options may be available for delivery.

 No case with the guitar, but I should be able to put it in and old period-type covered pressed board case (not necessarily a good/correct fit) or may be able to supply a Hiscox hard case with additional factory cushion pads fitted to hold the small body....please enquire.